hardyoyo/hardy_pre_commit_hooks/README.md

 I started thinking about this project a few years ago.
 I was collaborating with a new team, on an unfamiliar codebase.
 And I made a commit on my own personal branch, thinking I was fixing a bug **I** had introduced.
 I was wrong, it was my colleague.
 Someone who I trusted and appreciated.
-And I had to see her reaction to my mouthy, ill-considered commit message.
+And I had to see their reaction to my mouthy, ill-considered commit message.
 I just wasn't used to the idea of other people seeing my commit messages, even though, of course anyone can see them.
 I still remember the sinking feeling, and the shame.
 And I thought, you